News- Articles and Releases that supports the fundamentals of TechnicalChef

 Here is the reality; commercial kitchens require two levels of chefs; the basic or semi skilled and the advanced professional.
 Similar to an accountant and a charted accountant, both necessary for their industry,

 However, to be justifiably placed in the advanced group as a leading professional in an industry, one is required to provide evidence of appropriate qualifications, commercial experience, and fitness; with public recognition of advanced expertise provided in the form of a licence issued by a valid independent organisation that exists to safeguard standards.

 In the commercial cookery industry, the Australian Institute of TechnicalChefs (AITC) is the organisation that identifies a chef’s advanced professional status and licenses them at the advanced level.

 Chefs now have a choice; to remain at the basic – semi skilled level, or submit an application with proof of their qualifications and experience to be publically acknowledged at the advanced level.

 Many chefs have already seen the need for a culture that identifies the professional from the basic chef, and have applied to the Australian Institute of TechnicalChefs (AITC) for a license as an advanced professional chef.

-To celebrated Australian professional chefs who established the Australian Institute of TechnicalChefs Inc. The Institute is has released, a full colour handbook across Australia that identifies chefs who were licensed in 2016 at the advanced level.
+To celebrated Australian professional chefs who established the Australian Institute of TechnicalChefs Inc. The Institute is has released, a full colour handbook across Australia that identifies chefs who were licensed in 2016.

 Amongst other useful material, the 2016 handbook contains the Australian Culinary Codes of Practice, the requirements to be a AITC licensed professional chef, and a summary of the mission and philosophy of a licensed professional chef.